jphp-group/jphp/README.md

 JPHP is not a replacement for the Zend PHP engine or Facebook HHVM.
 We don’t plan to implement the zend runtime libraries (e.g. Curl, PRCE, etc.) for JPHP.

-Our project has been started in October 2013.
+Our project started in October 2013.
 There were a few reasons for that:

 1. Ability to use java libraries in PHP
 2. Upgrading performance via JIT and JVM